iip-ecosphere/platform/platform/support/support.iip-aas/README.md

         ...

 `semanticId` specifies the id to be resolved. `version` and `revision` is information that could be extracted from the semanticId but given here for generality.
 In naming, any number of languages (here `de` and `en`) can be listed with the name of the defined concept, the structured name and a description in the respective language.
 Further, `publisher` and `kind` (IRI, IRDI, ...) may be given or implicitly set as default values by the resolver implementation.

+**Device nameplate format**

+    manufacturerName: <String>
+    manufacturerProductDesignation: <String>
+    manufacturerArticleNumber: <String>
+    manufacturerOrderCodeNumber: <String>
+    productImage: <URL>
+    manufacturerLogo: <URL>
+    productClassificationItems:
+      - productClassificationSystem: <String>
+        classificationSystemVersion: <String>
+        productClassId: <String>
+      - ...
+    address:
+      - department: <String>
+        street: <String>
+        zipCode: <String>
+        cityTown: <String>
+    services:
+      - key: <String>
+        port: <Integer>
+        host: <String>
+        netmask: <String>
+        version: <String>
+      - ...

+Simplified description of a device nameplate from the classpath file `nameplate.yml` (or in `src/test/resources` for testing) or deviceId.yml based on the configured deviceId provider.
+Sets up usual equipment device nameplate information, currently without technical properties.
+In addition, for legacy reasons, allows to specify a simplified manufacturer address.
+Further, a list of services identified by their `key` as stated in the services configuration.
+If given, dynamically overrides network connection information.

+       = new ArrayList<>();
+    private Address address = new Address(); // not official private List<Service> services = new ArrayList<>();